Brandon Crawford Player Props: Giants vs. Brewers

 Brandon Crawford At The Plate

-- Crawford has two doubles, four home runs and 10 walks while batting .172.
+- Crawford is hitting .172 with two doubles, four home runs and 10 walks.

-- Crawford has an RBI in seven of 27 games this year, with multiple RBI in three of them.
+- Crawford has driven in a run in seven games this season (25.9%), including three games with more than one RBI (11.1%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run five times this season (18.5%), including one multi-run game.
+- He has scored at least one run five times this year (18.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.